-Initiative Details Information desk The RAA Information Desk is accessible to all persons with disabilities.
+Initiative Details 2025 Progress Report Information desk The RAA Information Desk is accessible to all persons with disabilities.
 RAA service partner Information Desk staff are trained to handle requests for information from persons with disabilities with efficiency and sensitivity.
-Trained security staff Receive Canadian Airports Accessibility Training and offer assistance to passengers with disabilities.
+Ongoing Trained security staff Receive Canadian Airports Accessibility Training and offer assistance to passengers with disabilities.
 Sunflower Program training.
 On duty 24 hours a day.
-Assisting Persons with Disability Training Training for RAA employees and service partners who deal with public.
+Ongoing Assisting Persons with Disability training Training for RAA employees and service partners who deal with public.
 Training must be completed within 60 days of employment and refreshed every 3 years.
-Sunflower Program Training for all RAA staff and service partners who work with the public.
+Ongoing Hidden Disabilities Sunflower Program Training for all RAA staff and service partners who work with the public.
 Training made available at no charge to all tenants at the Regina International Airport.
-Updated Wayfinding Signage Wayfinding signage completely redesigned by third-party to increase contrast ratios and legibility for those with visual impairments.
+Ongoing Updated wayfinding signage Wayfinding signage completely redesigned by third-party to increase contrast ratios and legibility for those with visual impairments.
 Pre Security wayfinding redesign in project development.
-Adapted Printed Materials Upon request, at larger sizes or in other formats.
+Ongoing • Redesign being produced Adapted print materials • Upon request, at larger sizes or in other formats.
+Ongoing